sahith25/mmap-bench/README.md

 As we see `read` performs poorly, whereas `mmap` does a much better job.
 However, these values do not agree much with the advertised value (in contrast to sequential reading, where the advertised and benchamrked values are close).

 I have **no clue** as to what is happening in the case where we are advising the kernel.
 Apparently, the perforance drops (even lower than `read`) when we advise the kernel that the data access is going to be random.
 An advise of sequential read performs better, which it should not have.
-Maybe I am doing this wrong?
+Maybe I am doing [this](https://github.com/srajangarg/mmap-bench/blob/master/read.c#L109) wrong?

 ## Future Work

 - Figure out how the internals of `madvice` work, to understand the benchmark results
-- Experiment with other `madvice` options like `` and ``
+- Experiment with other `madvice` options like `MADV_HUGEPAGE`
-- Experiment with other `mmap` options like ``
+- Experiment with other `mmap` options like `MAP_HUGETLB` and `MAP_POPULATE`
 - Perform similar benchmarks for write operations, and mixed operations